shivannis/xandr-docs-public/xandr-docs/articles/curate/viewing-your-object-limits.md

 In exceptional cases, a limit may be temporarily lifted by a small amount at the discretion of our engineering team.
-Please contact your Xandr representative to discuss this option.
+Please contact your Microsoft Advertising representative to discuss this option.